 Before beginning the exterior detail, conduct a complete inspection of the outside of the vehicle.
 Check the bumpers, spoilers, and rocker panels for scrapes, scuffs, and excess kicked-up foreign material like tar and road striping.

 Then, check the supplies you have and make a list of what you need to buy additionally.
 What you’ll need depends on the condition of your car’s finish.
 If you have washed and waxed your car regularly, you will probably only need just a few detailing products like:

 If your car hasn’t been waxed recently or has a neglected finish, you might need to call in the heavy artillery.
 It consists of:

 - Mild polish or pre-wax cleaner

-When you’re ready to tackle the job, here are some tips to help you get your car’s paint back to a showroom shine.
+When you’re ready to tackle the job, here are some basic detailing procedures tips to help you get your car’s paint back to a showroom shine.

-- Final Detailing: Next, spend some time on the other exterior surfaces that may need attention.
-For example, chrome trim can be polished, the wheels and doorjambs can be spray-waxed and wiped, and the windows should be cleaned and wiped to a streak-free finish.
+The final of the basic detailing procedures is spending some time on the other exterior surfaces that may need attention.
+For example, polish the chrome trims.
+Or spray-wax and wipe the wheels and doorjambs.
+And don’t forget to clean and wipe the windows to a streak-free finish.

 The most visible and possibly most important part of any detailing job is the exterior.
-Exterior detailing consists of rejuvenating and protecting the exterior surfaces of the vehicle. taking into consideration the condition of the vehicle, perform the necessary steps to make the exterior look as new as possible.
+The four basic detailing procedures will rejuvenate and protect the exterior surfaces of the vehicle.
+Taking into consideration the condition of the vehicle, perform the necessary steps to make the exterior look as new as possible.
 Properly cleaning and treating your car’s paint will add more to your car’s appearance and value than anything else you can do to it.
 You can always schedule an appointment with your local professional detailer.